cincuranet/blog/_posts/233590-concurrentdictionary-is-slow-or-is-it.md

 #### Solution

 Well, there's really none.
-In this specific edge case the single, hand crafted, `Monitor` will beat the `ConcurrentDictionary<T, T>`.
+In this specific edge case the single, hand crafted, `Monitor` will beat the `ConcurrentDictionary<TKey, TValue>`.
 But is it really a problem for a real world application?

 The items are unique and just added as quickly as possible.
 It could be some _list_ or _bag_ implementations (i.e. [`ConcurrentBag<T>`][12]) might behave better for our case.